boliu-ee/LNN/README.md

 ## 14. Final takeaway

-The historical logic is not just "new formulas replacing old formulas".
-Each stage tries to fix a real limitation of the previous one.
+The historical logic in each evolution stage tries to fix a real limitation of the previous one.

 - **RNN** adds memory to neural networks.
 - **LSTM** makes memory management more reliable.